 The question of immigration has always been a point of debate and discussion in American politics and public life.
 As the United States heads into another presidential election, the dispute over immigration seems set to intensify.
 How might American religious history speak to how Americans might address immigration and welcome the “stranger?”

-Join Washington University distinguished professor Marie Griffith on Thursday, Feb.
-6, in the Pugh Hall Ocora for a presentation on current issues pertaining to religion and politics, and how Americans might come to terms with immigration in the election season.
+Washington University distinguished professor Marie Griffith spoke on Thursday, Feb.
+6, in the Pugh Hall Ocora to talk about current and historical issues pertaining to religion and politics, and how Americans might come to terms with immigration in the election season.

 For complete details, visit this link: https://religion.ufl.edu/event/scudder-lecture-3/

-This event is part of the University of Florida Department of Religion’s 2019 Scudder Lecture Series, and co-sponsored with the UF Department of Religion.
-This program is free and open to the public.
+This event was part of the University of Florida Department of Religion’s 2019 Scudder Lecture Series, and co-sponsored with the UF Department of Religion.